 Your high school grade point average (GPA) is a number that highlights your high school academic performance.
 A weighted GPA or an unweighted GPA are the two possible GPA scores considered by colleges.

 An unweighted GPA is an average of your scores from each class on a four-point scale.
 Unweighted GPAs range from 4.0 to under 1.0.
 A weighted GPA considers your average grade and the difficulty of your classes.
 A weighted GPA boosts your average by adding extra points for honors or Advanced Placement courses.

 Piedmont College considers standardized tests scores during the admissions process.

-Piedmont College has a test optional admissions policy.
+Piedmont College does not have a test optional admissions policy.
 Test optional schools allow students to choose if they want to submit ACT or SAT scores with their applications or not.

 An ACT score of 25 means you fall in the 75th percentile for Piedmont College's admitted students.
 One out of every four students scored above a 25, and three out of four students scored lower than 25 on the ACT.